 Why an Independent Practice?

 NHS budgets have been getting smaller as Speech and Language Therapy caseloads have grown, resulting in longer waiting lists for assessment and individual therapy has often become limited to four or six sessions rather than how many sessions a child needs.

-There are fantastic Speech and Language Therapists working for the NHS and we have worked alongside them.
-We are not competing with the NHS service but attempting to help fill the gaps that have arisen over the past few decades and to give parents an additional choice within Gloucestershire and beyond.
+There are fantastic Speech and Language Therapists working for the NHS and I have worked alongside them.
+I am not competing with the NHS service but attempting to help fill the gaps that have arisen over the past few decades and to give parents an additional choice within Gloucestershire and beyond.
 The Royal College of Speech and Language therapists and HCPC recommend that NHS SLTs and Independent SLTs work collaboratively together and share information in order to work for the best possible client outcomes which I do on a regular basis.